Back to the future: 2000s icon LimeWire is being reimagined as platform for NFTs

-For many millennials, peer-to-peer sharing platform LimeWire was a cultural touchstone of the early 2000s, as iconic as boy bands and bell-bottom jeans.
-It may have suffered a tragic demise at the end of the decade, but what goes around comes back around: Bell-bottom jeans are trendy again, and LimeWire is crawling out of its grave—this time, more legally, too.
+For many millennials, peer-to-peer sharing platform LimeWire was a cultural touchstone of the early 2000s, as iconic of the era as boy bands and bell-bottom jeans.
+It may have suffered a tragic demise at the end of the decade, but what goes around comes back around: Bell-bottom jeans are stylish again, and LimeWire is crawling out of its grave—this time, more legally, too.

 Its resurrection comes as a pair of serial entrepreneurs have bought the rights to the defunct platform, with hopes to capitalize on the next generation of cultural phenomena: the world of Web3.
 The buyers, two brothers from Austria, aspire to relaunch LimeWire as a cryptosphere marketplace, selling NFTs linked to music, artwork, and content.